 - Was Van Gogh successful during his lifetime?
 No, commercially he was almost entirely unsuccessful.
 He relied heavily on his brother Theo for financial support and sold only one or two paintings definitively while alive (likely The Red Vineyard).
 His fame grew dramatically after his death, thanks largely to the efforts of Theo's widow, Jo van Gogh-Bonger.

 - How many paintings did Van Gogh create?
 In his relatively short artistic career of about 10 years, he produced an astonishing amount of work: around 900 paintings and over 1,100 drawings and sketches.
 That's nearly one finished artwork every 36 hours during his active period!
+It's an incredible testament to his dedication.

 - Where are the main Van Gogh collections?
 The two largest and most important collections are at the Van Gogh Museum in Amsterdam and the Kröller-Müller Museum in Otterlo, both in the Netherlands.
 Significant works are also held by major museums worldwide like the Musée d'Orsay (Paris), MoMA (New York), and the National Gallery (London).